aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Defining settings for middlewares

 Some middlewares require additional configurations in order to work as expected.
 Above we've looked at a `customLogMiddleware` middleware, which console logs the newly created state.
 Now if we wanted to control the log type to let's say output to `console.debug` we can make use of middleware settings.
-These are passed in as third argument to the middleware function and are registered with `registerMiddlware`.
+These are passed in as the third argument to the middleware function and are registered with `registerMiddlware`.

 <code-listing heading="Passing settings to middlewares">
   <source-code lang="TypeScript">